Nova-Studios-Ltd/Orbit-API/README.md

 # Orbit API

 ## Description
-Orbit, a self-hosted communication platform designed with anonymity and privacy in mind.
-This repository contains the official API.
+Orbit is a messaging platform designed from the ground up to be fully private, customizable and secure.

+Its main goal is anonymity: everything is stored in a manner that doesn't allow it to be viewed after it has been stored in our database.

 The API is fully cross-platform and built with C# and .NET 6